(A Regency Sudbury Rogue)

 The day after the election, Mr. Howes went to the magistrate’s house to meet the charge and was kept in custody.
 William Brasier continued to state: “I’ll swear my life is in danger, and I go in bodily fear of Howes; if he is not bound over I shall leave Ballingdon – I must leave Ballingdon.”
 The result was that the clockmaker was ordered to be kept from his business and imprisoned for a further six days.
 Four month later the unfortunate Mr. Howes was taken to court in Colchester by William Brasier and was not only bound over to keep the peace for six months but also fined £50.

-Four years later, in 1839, he who had been ‘threatened’ by pistols, was charged with wilfully shooting at a young boy at Middleton, near Sudbury.
+In 1839 he was involved in another incident involving a misuse of guns; he who had been ‘threatened’ by pistols, was charged with wilfully shooting at a young boy at Middleton, near Sudbury.
 The details of the case were widely circulated in local newspapers.
-Rev. Oliver Raymond, who leased the Middleton Hall Farm, disliked William Brasier Jones who persisted in shooting upon the estate, (farmed by Mr. Hurrell), contrary to his wishes.
+Rev. Oliver Raymond, who not only owned land in Middleton but also leased part of the Windham Estate disliked William Brasier Jones because he persisted in shooting upon Mr. Hurrell’s land contrary to his wishes.
 One September morning, he was out shooting with his servant when they met Samuel Plum, (a Ballingdon butcher), in a turnip field and spotted Jones sitting in a cart by the roadside with his gamekeeper and two dogs.
 Oliver Raymond asked him what business he had to shoot there; he replied that he had a right and immediately went into the field to join his friend.
 George was left to keep watch as his master was deeply suspicious.
 Meanwhile Plum found a bird and fired at it; he shot at it again.
 The defendant and his friends went into another field to hunt with their dogs and then came back.

 Seventeen-year old George Candler described how Jones, when at a distance of about 40 yards, twisted himself round, levelled his gun and aimed at him: he fell over backwards and the shot struck his cap and his face.
 He watched Jones reload his gun and observed the two gentlemen laughing.
 When George went home, it was noted that his face was scarred and bloody as was also his hair.
 When he looked in his cap he found holes in the pasteboard which had been made by the shots.
 With the assistance and encouragement of his master, George sought legal redress.
 However, members of the bench were inclined to believe Jones who insisted that he had not seen the boy when he fired the gun at a pheasant.
 They could not see any specific reason why Jones should fire at the boy; if any ill blood had been shown it was between Jones and Raymond and not Candler.